-WATER The Water Supplies activity is a core Council activity that contributes towards the provision of good quality infrastructure and helps ensure public health and safeguards the environment.
+WATER The water activity is a core Council activity that contributes towards the provision of good quality infrastructure and helps ensure public health and safeguards the environment.
 The water system comprises treatment facilities, pipes, pump stations and other assets that represent a significant council investment over many years.
 New Capital and Growth - to improve water treatment across the district and comply with the Health (Drinking Water) Amendment Act 2007. -to provide capacity to meet future demand and support the expansion of development areas as identified by Council.
 FOCUS Renewals - implement renewals strategy; including condition and criticality assessments.
 Ensure appropriate budgets are available to replace aging and/or deteriorating assets.
-Havelock North Water Inquiry - will have an impact on the way the water service is delivered, managed, operated, maintained, monitored and reported on.
-COMPLIANCE Resource Consents - Council has a number of Water Supply related resource consents and aims to achieve compliance with all resource consent conditions.
-Regular compliance monitoring and reporting is undertaken SERVICE DELIVERY Service Delivery - the Water Supplies activity is delivered via a combination of in-house resources and contracted services including a major contract for the operation and maintenance activities of water reticulation and facilities.
+Havelock North Water Inquiry - will have a significant impact on the way the water service is delivered, managed, operated, maintained, monitored and reported on.
+It is expected that this will impact on stormwater and wastewater activities and require an increased holistic approach to 3 waters management 1 .
+COMPLIANCE Resource Consents - Council has a number of 3 Waters related resource consents and aims to achieve compliance with all resource consent conditions.
+Regular compliance monitoring and reporting is undertaken COMPLIANCE SERVICE DELIVERY related resource consents and aims to achieve compliance with all resource consent conditions.
+Regular compliance COMPUTATION. related resource consents and aims to achieve compliance with all resource consent conditions.
+Regular compliance monitoring and reporting is undertaken Service Delivery - the Water Supplies activity is delivered via a combination of in-house resources and contracted services including a major contract for the operation and maintenance COMPUTATION. related resource consents and aims to achieve compliance with all resource consent conditions.
+Regular compliance monitoring and reporting is undertaken Service Delivery - the Water Supplies activity is delivered via a combination of in-house resources and contracted services including a major contract for the operation and maintenance activities of water reticulation and facilities.
+Operation and maintenance costs will increase to ensure SERVICE DELIVERY related resource consents and aims to achieve compliance with all resource consent conditions.
+Regular compliance monitoring and reporting is undertaken Service Delivery - the Water Supplies activity is delivered via a combination of in-house resources and contracted services including a major contract for the operation and maintenance activities of water reticulation and facilities.
 Operation and maintenance costs will increase to ensure compliance with resource consents and DWSNZ.
-PERFORMANCE Performance - a comprehensive performance monitoring and reporting framework ensures that legislative requirements and other KPIs are regularly assessed and reported on.
-RISK &amp; Understand our communities, the hazards and risks and acknowledge that failure will occur.
-RESILIENCE Ensure early detection and recovery through connecting communities, supporting community organisations and robust infrastructure assets
+Performance - a comprehensive performance monitoring and reporting framework ensures that legislative requirements and